 - Preparing a variety of reports related to operational activities, including statistical analysis;

 - Working with diverse academic, cultural and ethnic backgrounds of community college students and staff;

 - Utilizing computer technology used for communication, data gathering and reporting;

 - Communicating effectively through oral and written mediums.

-REPLACES: Director of Occupational Programs; Community Education Manager; Workforce Development Manager; Workforce Training and Development Manager; Workforce Development Operations Manager; Child Development Center Director; Student Support Services Program Director, Skill Center Director
+Director of Occupational Programs; Community Education Manager; Workforce Development Manager; Workforce Training and Development Manager; Workforce Development Operations Manager; Child Development Center Director; Student Support Services Program Director, Skill Center Director